Crossover interference

 Crossover interference is the term used to refer to the non-random placement of crossovers with respect to each other during meiosis.
 The term is attributed to Hermann Joseph Muller, who observed that one crossover "interferes with the coincident occurrence of another crossing over in the same pair of chromosomes, and I have accordingly termed this phenomenon ‘interference’."

 A current model of meiotic recombination, initiated by a double-strand break or gap, followed by pairing with an homologous chromosome and strand invasion to initiate the recombinational repair process.
 Repair of the gap can lead to crossover (CO) or non-crossover (NCO) of the flanking regions.
 CO recombination is thought to occur by the Double Holliday Junction (DHJ) model, illustrated on the right, above.
 NCO recombinants are thought to occur primarily by the Synthesis Dependent Strand Annealing (SDSA) model, illustrated on the left, above.
 Most recombination events appear to be the SDSA type.

 Meiotic crossovers (COs) appear to be regulated to ensure that COs on the same chromosome are distributed far apart (crossover interference).
 In the nematode worm Caenorhabditis elegans, meiotic double-strand breaks (DSBs) outnumber COs.
 Thus not all DSBs are repaired by a recombination process(es) leading to COs.
 The RTEL-1 protein is required to prevent excess meiotic COs.
 In rtel-1 mutants meiotic CO recombination is significantly increased and crossover interference appears to be absent.
 RTEL1 likely acts by promoting synthesis-dependent strand annealing which results in non-crossover (NCO) recombinants instead of COs (see diagram).
 Normally, about half of all DSBs are converted into NCOs.
 RTEL-1 appears to enforce meiotic crossover interference by directing the repair of some DSBs towards NCOs rather than COs.

 In humans, recombination rate increases with maternal age.
 Furthermore, placement of female recombination events appears to become increasingly deregulated with maternal age, with a larger fraction of events occurring within closer proximity to each other than would be expected under simple models of crossover interference.

+Interfering and non-interfering crossovers

+In most organisms, the primary meiotic crossover pathway produces class I crossovers that are subject to interference, while alternative class II pathways can produce crossovers that are indifferent to interference.
+Class I is the major crossover pathway in most species, whereas class II crossovers generally lack interference.